RealOrangeOne/django-tasks/README.md

 During a task, metadata can be accessed from `context.metadata`, and `result.metadata` from retrieved results.

-Metadata is saved when a task is finished, regardless of whether it succeeded or failed.
+Metadata is saved when a task is finished, regardless of whether it was successful or failed.
 Additionally, metadata can be saved manually using `context.save_metadata`.

 ### Backend introspecting